 We have cut the links between child and parent, and between man and man, and between man and woman.
 No one dares trust a wife or a child or a friend any longer.
 But in the future, there will be no wives and no friends.
 Children will be taken from their mothers at birth, as one takes eggs from a hen.
 The sex instinct will be eradicated.
 Procreation will be an annual formality like the renewal of a ration card. . . .
 There will be no loyalty, except loyalty toward the Party.
 There will be no love, except the love of Big Brother.
 There will be no laughter, except the laugh of triumph over a defeated enemy. . . .
 All competing pleasures will be destroyed.
 But always—do not forget this, Winston—always there will be the intoxication of power, constantly increasing and constantly growing subtler.
 Always, at every moment, there will be the thrill of victory, the sensation of trampling on an enemy who is helpless.
 If you want a picture of the future, imagine a boot stamping on a human face—forever.

-We are living in a world where biblical truth is hated and considered evil.
+We may not agree with every comment, but we are living in a world where biblical truth is increasingly hated and considered evil.
+The trend he describes is occurring.

 Avoiding Deception About the Antichrist